 There are several reasons why your noon chai might not be pink.

 The first and most simple reason is that the chemical reaction required to change the colour of the chlorophyll in the tea to pink never took place.
-This issue could be because you used too much baking soda, not enough, added it in at the wrong time, or the water was at the wrong temperature.
+This issue could be because you used too much or not enough baking soda, added it in at the wrong time, or the water was at the wrong temperature.

 Another potential reason your pink tea might not be pink is that certain varieties of green tea might not produce the chemical reaction required for the colour change.
-In such a scenario, turn to food colouring, rose syrup, or drink it as is - the flavours would still be delicious!
+In such a scenario, you can turn to food colouring or rose syrup, or drink it as is—the flavours would still be delicious.

 Pink Tea Cooking Tips